 Velvet, the first "private TGV" made in France: a revolution in rail travel?

-At first glance, the roll-out of the first Velvet train in La Rochelle might suggest a major leap forward in the on-board experience.
-In reality, the change will likely be more nuanced.
-The trains ordered are Avelia Horizon sets, a new generation of high-speed trains developed by Alstom — the same model as the future TGV M ordered by SNCF Voyageurs.
+At first glance, the launch of the first Velvet train in La Rochelle might seem like a major break with the on-board experience.
+In reality, the change is likely to be more nuanced.
+The trainsets on order are Avelia Horizon, a new generation of high-speed trains developed by Alstom, the world's leading rail operator. same model as the future TGV INOUI (or TGV M) commissioned by SNCF Voyageurs.

 Article